Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

-DPPG is the application of DPG to the parameter-space MDP.
-We need to slightly modify the assumptions to reason about both the distribution parameter space and the original action space. \begin{assumption} The functions $\Tppolicy(s)$, $f(a|u)$, and their derivatives are continuous with respect to the variables $\Ta$ and $\pparams$.
-Moreover, when $\cS$ or $\cA$ is continuous, the functions $p(s'|s,a)$, $d_0(s)$, $r(s,a)$, $\Tppolicy(s)$, $f(a|u)$, and their derivatives are also continuous with respect to $s$, $s'$, or $a$, respectively. \end{assumption} \begin{theorem}[Distribution parameter policy gradient theorem] Under Assumptions \ref{assm:nice_set} and \ref{assm:nice_function}, the gradient of the objective function $J(\Tppolicy)=\sum_{t=0}^\infty \bE_\Tpi\left[\gamma^t R_{t+1}\right]$ with respect to $\pparams$ can be expressed as
+\begin{restatable}{assumption}{assmNiceFunction} The function $\Tppolicy(s)$ and its derivative are continuous with respect to $\pparams$. \end{restatable} \begin{restatable}[Distributions-as-actions policy gradient theorem]{theorem}{thrmDPPGThrm} Under Assumptions \ref{assm:nice_set} and \ref{assm:nice_function}, the gradient of the objective $J(\Tppolicy)=\sum_{t=0}^\infty \bE_\Tpi\bigl[\gamma^t R_{t+1}\bigr]$ with respect to $\pparams$ can be expressed as